 The Description field is the most commonly customized field for eBay.
 Sellbrite offers a variety of customization methods, depending on the level of sophistication you wish to achieve:

 - You can maintain a simple text field (which is the default setting) by simply leaving the Description tag as-is.
-This will dynamically pull the product description into the listing description box when this template is applied to your listing.
+This will pull the product description into the listing description field when this template is applied to your listing.

 - To add some styling and other product attribute information, click the "Basic HTML Editor" button to open the editor tool.
 It works similarly to Microsoft Word, in that you can add plain text and/or dynamic product attribute tags, formatting, bold, paragraph spacing, etc, and not worry about having to be able to "write code."
 Sellbrite will convert your layout to HTML for you.